fggo/python/README.md

 ```

 # Dictionaries
-A dictionary in Python is a collection of key-value pairs.
+collection of key-value pairs.
 Each key is connected to a value, and you can use a key to access the value associated with that key.
 In fact, you can use any object that you can create in Python as a value in a dictionary.
 ```python
 alien_0 = {'color': 'green', 'points': 5}
 print(alien_0['color'])